 Plantar warts are warts that are only found on the feet, hence the term “plantar”, which means “relating to the sole of the foot.”
 They are caused by the human papillomavirus, or HPV, and occur when this virus gets into open wounds on the feet.
 The warts themselves are hard bumps on the foot and easily recognizable, mostly found on the heels or ball of the foot.
-For the most part, plantar warts are non-malignant, but they can cause some pain, discomfort, and are often unsightly, so removing them is often the first step taken.
+For the most part, plantar warts are non-malignant, but they can cause some pain, discomfort, and are often unsightly, so having a trained podiatrist from TCFA remove them is often the first step taken.

 Plantar warts can cause some pain while standing, sometimes felt as tenderness on the sole of your foot.
 Unless the wart has grown into the foot behind a callus, you will be able to see the fleshy wart.
 Because plantar warts are not cancerous or dangerous, a podiatrist should only be consulted if there is an excess amount of pain associated with having them, if they are affecting your walking, or if they continually come back.
 However, anyone who suffers from diabetes or a compromised immune system disease should seek out care immediately.